brycewray/hugo-site/content/posts/2020/07/chasing-100-tips-optimizing-website.md

 ## Best Practices

 There's a long list of items Lighthouse checks for conformance with "Best Practices."
-Try to adhere to them all if you can, but comply with the following out of plain ol’ common sense.
+Try to adhere to them all if you can, but comply with the following out of plain ol' common sense.

 **Use [HTTPS](https://en.wikipedia.org/wiki/HTTPS)**.
 When nearly every host makes having `https://` at the head of your URL a freebie through services like [LetsEncrypt](https://letsencrypt.org/), and browsers flag an HTTP-only site as bad news, *not* having HTTPS is dumb.
 Increasingly, it marks a site as being in a state of neglect.